Lorena591/EMI-Experimental-Temperature-Variations/README.md

 To learn more about the reserach group GMSINT: https://bit.ly/3RSReVl

-The experimental signals measured are stored in foldes contained in the main branch, while the computer codes are present in the Computer-Codes branch.
+The experimental signals measured are stored in foldes contained in the main branch.

 ## Experiment to collect EMI signals